 Can Anyone Register / Open a CurrencyFair Account

-There is a list of countries that can register for a CurrencyFair account.
-I have put together that list for you in another post that you can here.
+There is a list of countries from which you may register for a CurrencyFair account, and you can find it here.

 What Countries Can you Transfer to with CurrencyFair?